EN FR DE

 Methodology

-The science centre will use the pedagogical expertise of the other consulting partners (teachers, local school administration, university, and industry) by exchanging information, training the project co-ordinators and promoting project results.
+The science centre used the pedagogical expertise of the other consulting partners (teachers, local school administration, university, and industry) by exchanging information, training the project co-ordinators and promoting project results.

-Science centres are made accessible for teachers and schools as open learning environments.
-Using the information and communication technology strategies is the main element of this co-operation.
+Science centres were made accessible for teachers and schools as open learning environments.
+Using the information and communication technology strategies was the main element of this co-operation.

 Impact

-The aim of the Children’s Laboratory is to interest children in experimental natural science observations.
-Through the programmes, the children are introduced to laboratory work.
-In addition, we want to illustrate the significance of cooperation in scientific research.
-The idea is to develop solutions to be used also in the schools facilities.
+The aim of the Children’s Laboratory was to interest children in experimental natural science observations.
+Through the programmes, the children were introduced to laboratory work.
+In addition, we wanted to illustrate the significance of cooperation in scientific research.
+The idea was to develop solutions to be used also in the schools facilities.
 The demand for chemistry teaching already in primary school level is rising.
-This project will create innovative solutions for school curriculum to be utilised in every-day school education, too.
+This project created innovative solutions for school curriculum to be utilised in every-day school education, too.

 Evaluation strategy

-Each of the laboratory programmes will be developed and evaluated for certain age groups between 6-12 years.
+• Each of the laboratory programmes were developed and evaluated for certain age groups between 6-12 years.

-Partners will together develop pre- and pos-materials to be used before and after the visit.
+• Partners developed together pre- and pos-materials to be used before and after the visit.

 Pilot coordinator